-Failure to comply with the Technology Use Agreement from HOPE Christian Schools may result in loss of computer privileges as well as other financial penalties.
-Students observing or knowing any violation of these guidelines or of a security problem on the school's network/internet must notify a teacher or the Principal.
+HOPE Christian School cannot be held liable for incorrect or improper information from the Internet.
+The school cannot be responsible if data or information is lost due to a service interruption.
+Failure to comply with these policies may result in loss of computer privileges as well as other penalties.
+Scholars observing or knowing any violation of these guidelines or of a security problem on HOPE Network/Internet must notify a teacher or the Principal.